Odhynn/Naerk/content/Places/On-Herja.md

 > > | --- | --- |
 > > | Location | southeast [[Whistor]] |

-A vast desert covering most of the southeastern part of the island of [[Whistor]].
+A vast and dangerous desert covering most of the southeastern part of the island of [[Whistor]].
+It is very hot and water is scarce and various hostile monsters are found here.